GraphQL - The Stack -

 - Part 6: The Workflow

-Now that we have discussed about GraphQL, and also about some of the architectural considerations when starting off, let’s look at the next important step in the puzzle — choosing the right tech stack for your usecase and building the development workflow which suits you best in this blog.
+Now that we have discussed GraphQL, and also about some architectural considerations when starting off, let's look at the next important step in the puzzle — choosing the right tech stack for your use case and building the development workflow which suits you best in this blog.

 There is no doubt that VSCode has become the defacto editor which developers user these days.
 And it definitely deserves the recognition and credit it gets.
 VSCode comes with amazing extensions and tooling for GraphQL and its ecosystem built by the community and if you work with GraphQL and Typescript, I would say it is pretty much a standard editor which you would definitely want to use.